NetLogo/NW-Extension/README.md

 - `nw:set-context bankers friendships` will give you all the bankers, and only friendships between bankers.
 - `nw:set-context bankers links` will give you all the bankers, and any links between them, whether these links are friendships or accounts.
 - `nw:set-context clients accounts` will give you all the clients, and accounts between each other, but since in our fictional example clients can only have accounts with bankers, this will be a completely disconnected network.

-Note: versions of the extension up to beta 0.02 used `nw:set-snapshot` instead of `nw:set-context`.
-The old `nw:set-snapshot` primitive was static: you had to call it again everytime you made a change to your network.
-The new `nw:set-context` is dynamic: you call it once to tell the extension which turtles and links you want to work with and the changes to your agentsets are automatically reflected in your network.
-Changes to your agentsets can be births and deaths in the case of special agentsets, and deaths only in the case of normal agentsets—see next section for details.
-These changes will be reflected by the context.
-You only need to call `nw:set-context` again if you want to work with different agentsets.
-For example, if you set the context to a regular turtle-set, you must call `nw:set-context` again in order to add any new turtles to the context.
-A common case in which you might want to work with a new agentset is if you originally constructed your agentset using the [`with`](http://ccl.northwestern.edu/netlogo/docs/dictionary.html#with) primitive, and you think that the set of agents meeting the criterion for inclusion may now be different.

 ### Special agentsets vs. normal agentsets